 In Rio Verde, residents of Trilogy at Verde River can dine at the community’s three restaurants and visit its on-site retail store, The Outfitter, for all the equipment they need to enjoy outdoor recreation.

-In the Sunshine State, Trilogy at Ocala Preserve features two clubhouses: The Tack House and the 17,000 square-foot Oak House that includes a restaurant and bar, full-service salon, and a concierge.
+In the Sunshine State, Ocala Preserve features two clubhouses: The Tack House and the 17,000 square-foot Oak House that includes a restaurant and bar, full-service salon, and a concierge.

 Trilogy Orlando in Groveland boasts the 57,000-square-foot Magnolia House clubhouse that houses the Athletic Club, Artisan Studio, Crow’s Nest sports lounge, and more.